sunglocto/pi/README.md

 </piConfig>
 ```

-Edit this file as necessary.

 Currently joining and saving DM tabs is not supported, nor is getting avatars, reactions, encryption of media embed.

-As of writing, pi supports basic message sending and receiving, replies and file upload.
+As of writing, pi supports basic message sending and receiving, replies and ~~file upload~~.

 ## να χτίσω